nphorsley59/survival-model/README.md

 I prepared the dataset for modeling by dropping uninformative columns, encoding all non-integer/non-float dtypes, splitting 'train' into a training and testing set for cross-validation, and scaling the data.<br>

 ## <div align="center">Modeling</div>
-Once the dataset had been thoroughly explored and cleaned, I began modeling.
 My goal was to build a model that could accurately predict the fate of a passenger on the Titanic.
-Obviously there were some unquantified forces at work in the real event, so I set a goal of 80% model accuracy.
-I used logistic regression, SVM, KNN, and random forest algorithms<sup>5</sup>.
-Model optimization (grid search, boosting, stacking, etc.) is a work in progress.<br>
+Considering the simplicity of the dataset and the unquantifiable forces at play in the real event, I set a goal of 80% model accuracy.<br>

 ### 1. Pre-processing
 I prepared the dataset for modeling by dropping uninformative columns, encoding all non-integer/non-float dtypes, splitting 'train' into a training and testing set for cross-validation, and scaling the data.<br>